Cloud-CV/EvalAI/evalai/spike_dramatiq.md

    * The API for dramatiq is easy-to-understand.
    * A python function can be converted into an *actor* (app.task in celery) by adding a dramatiq.actor decorator.
 See [actors](https://dramatiq.io/guide.html#actors).
    * When this actor function is called with a syntax as `function.send(args)`, a message is sent to the intended queue.
 This is similar to `function.delay(args)` in Celery.
-   * Like the workers in celery have to be activate with `celery -A tasks worker --loglevel=info`, it has to be run in dramatiq as `python manage.py rundramatiq`.
+   * Like the workers in celery have to be activate with `celery -A tasks worker --loglevel=info`, it has to be run in dramatiq as `python manage.py rundramatiq` (with django_dramatiq library) or `dramatiq workerfile` (with vanilla dramatiq).
    * To get a clearer idea of codebase differences in EvalAI, please refer: https://github.com/Cloud-CV/EvalAI/pull/2583/files
  * Settings changes per  environment
    -